d3nosaur/GMOD-Curve_Creator/README.md

 -- Returns: The curve object
 CurveClass:New(obj)

 -- Get a curves position at a time.
-Be weary of the number of control points in the curve, some curves may require a specific amount to work.
 -- Param: Float, the time value (between 0 and 1)
 -- Returns: Vector, the position curve:GetPos(time)